achikin/verma.github.io/_posts/2014-08-21-writing-hooks-for-slack-in-clojure.md

        ", Humidity: " (:humidity w))
 {% endhighlight %}

-This should give you a reasonable looking weather string.
+This should give you a reasonable-looking weather string.

 ### Putting things together